gwtproject/gwt-site/src/main/markdown/doc/latest/FAQ_Server.md

 The GWT RPC system does support the use of `java.io.Serializable`, however only under a certain condition.

-Previous to 1.4, the GWT RPC mechanism used an &quot;IsSerializable&quot; marker interface for denoting classes that can be serialized.
+Previous to 1.4, the GWT RPC mechanism used an "IsSerializable" marker interface for denoting classes that can be serialized.
 Many users expressed the wish to reuse code with
 GWT that they have already written that used the standard `java.io.Serializable` marker interface.
 Since both interfaces are empty marker interfaces, there is no technical reason why GWT's RPC mechanism could not use the standard `java.io.Serializable`.
 However, there are good reasons to choose not to do so: